Back to blog

 FormationsCompany formation details

 As our agents grew, so did our system prompts.
-A single Legal Research agent prompt exceeded 8,000 tokens.
-Managing this complexity required structure.
+A single agent prompt exceeded 8,000 tokens.
+Managing this complexity required structure, especially because Atlas’s personality, knowledge, and professional boundaries all need to remain consistent across every interaction.

-We built Prompt Forge to construct prompts from six standardised sections:
+We built Prompt Forge to construct prompts from standardised sections:

 SectionPurpose